 At the centre of this problematic is the term “Gypsy”, which is pejorative for many Roma, but a term of self-identification for some.
 The term is also very strongly pejorative in some national languages, while less so in others.
 In United Nations documents, the term most frequently used is “Roma”, following the usage most strongly articulated at international level.
 In the Americas, it is not possible to use “Roma” as an overarching ethnonym, because some people in the Americas explicitly reject this term.

-This mapping proceeds by using the terminology of self-identification used by the person or group in question, in the relevant national language, such as Romanichal, Ludar, Kalderash, Machwaya, Bashaldey, Boyash, Sa Roma, Rom, Calon, Calo (in all cases spelled upper-case in English, and lower-case in Portuguese and Spanish) and others, depending on context.
+This mapping proceeds by using the terminology of self-identification used by the person or group in question, in the relevant national language, such as Romanichal, Ludar, Kalderash, Machwaya, Bashaldey, Boyash, Sa Roma, Rom, Calon, Calo, Sinti (in all cases spelled upper-case in English, and lower-case in Portuguese and Spanish) and others, depending on context.
 Finally, in some entries in English the term Gypsy appears because it is part of the name of an archive or public space, as is the case with the "Carlos de Wendler-Funaro Gypsy Research Collection" archive.
 Gypsy or Bohemian is also used when setting out how a person was recognized in society locally or nationally.
 For example, Jimmy Marks was known as an eccentric "Gypsy".
 Similarly, in the Calvary Cemetery there is a well-known tomb of George Adams, remembered as the "Gypsy King”.
 Regarding the term ciganos in Portuguese or gitanos in Spanish, the map uses these terminologies because it corresponds to those used by groups that self-identify as such, which is the case of the calos in Argentina who self-identify as calos and/or gitanos, or the case of the calons in Brazil who self-identify as calons and/or ciganos.

 “Roma” and “Romani” in English